Cybergate9/SayGutenburg/README.md

 # Prior Art

-Other attempts to extract chapters from GUtenberg Books
+Other attempts to extract chapters, or parts, from Project Gutenberg Books

 * [chapterize](https://github.com/JonathanReeve/chapterize)